azizzaeny/composable/packages/clojure.core/readme.md

 I have experiencing this issues and I think with providing clojure.core library or translating clojure.core to javascript can help for those people that has similiar problem that want to use functional programming clojure library but in javascript land using javascript syntax.

+### Motivation & Inspiration
+TODO: thinking in clojure and functional pgoramming

 TOOD: difference from mori

+TODO: Documentations should be available offline usages

 ### Implementation
 working with objects clojure maps `get, assoc, getIn, assocIn, dissoc, selectKeys, updateIn, merge, renameKeys, mergeWith, seq, keys, vals, zipmap`